The Central Heartlands of Thailand

 Travels through Bangkok

 I had passed through Bangkok six months previous when visiting the islands of Koh Chang and Koh Kood.
 However, this time I had more chance to sightsee from the central Silom and Saladeang where we stayed.
-One of our hostels was a converted Chinese Temple, named Cloud on Saladeang, which I wouldn’t hesitate to recommend.
+One of our hostels was a converted Chinese Temple, named Cloud on Saladeang Silom (below), which I wouldn’t hesitate to recommend.
 Travels included walking through Khao San Road and China Town, and visiting the vast Chatuchak markets and Lumphini Park.
 Furthermore, we took the boat on the Chao Phraya River and saw the highlights, Wat Arun and the Grand Palace.
 After staying in Bangkok for a few nights, we headed to Korat.

 Travels to Korat Province